contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ddev restart
 ```

 The Contao cronjob is executed every minute.
-When setting up for the first time, it may take 1-2 minutes before the search bar is available in the backend.
+When setting up for the first time, it may take 1-2 minutes before the search bar is available in the back end.